gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 ### My Idea To Deal With The Big Picture
    1. Create an endpoint to save the all requests coming up in a table.
    2. Create a Spring Batch Job to read from this table, process the product information and send to the MQ.
-   3. (**Here is the catch**)-> To meet the requirement number 4 on [The Big Picture](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor#the-big-picture) I will need to control the ItemReader my self.
+   3. (**Here is the catch**)-> To meet the requirement number 4 on [The Big Picture](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor#the-big-picture) I will need to implement my own the ItemReader.

 Why should I use Spring Batch?
    1. Spring Batch is easy to deal with concurrency situation.